Raglan Mine: Workforce

 Raglan Mine currently employs 1,280 workers.
-In May of 2022, 630 members of the United Steelworkers union voted to strike after the union and Glencore failed to negotiate a new collective agreement.
+In May 2022, 630 members of the United Steelworkers union voted to strike after the union and Glencore failed to negotiate a new collective agreement.
 In July, Glencore’s improved offer was rejected by a vote of 76.7% of the union.
 On September 8, 2022, the United Steelworkers union announced that after a 15-week strike, the latest offer was approved by a vote 60.7%.

 Safety

 Raglan mine has won the national John T. Ryan Trophy in 2002, for having the lowest accident frequency of all metal mines in Canada.
 In 2007 it was awarded the F.J.
 O'Connell award by the Mining Association of Quebec for recording the most improvement of mine safety in Quebec.

 The operation as committed to a goal of “Zero Harm,” and has in turn adopted SafeNickel to create a culture of prevention.

 Production

 The mine was originally designed to produce 130,000 tons per year of ore concentrate, containing 21,000 tons of nickel, 5,000 tons of copper, 200 tons of cobalt, and a small amount of precious metals.

 Raglan currently produces 1.5 million tonnes of ore annually from four underground mines and two open pit operations.
 The original Impact and Benefits Agreement (IBA) limited production to 1.3 million tonnes of ore per year.

 Raglan Mine’s current operation (Phase I), first established in 1997, was expected to gradually cease after 2020.
 Glencore launched the Sivumut Project to ensure the continuation of the mine’s operations up to 2041.

 Sivumut would include Phase II, and Phase III.
 Phase II will expand the currently active Qakimajurk mine as well as establish Mining Project 14, a new underground mine with both expected to be operational from 2020 to 2035.
 The scope of the project will remain within the current property limits, will have little above-ground footprint due to being underground, will leverage existing infrastructure, and not affect any other natural watercourses.